Any doubts over about December Fed hike may be swept away

-LONDON (Reuters) - Inflation numbers from the United States on Tuesday could be the provide the final domino in the Federal Reserve’s track to raise interest rates next month.
+LONDON (Reuters) - Inflation numbers from the United States on Tuesday could be the provider of the final domino in the Federal Reserve’s track to raise interest rates next month.

 Earlier in November a robust report on U.S. employment hardened expectations for the Fed’s first rate increase in nearly a decade and if prices are shown to be rising steadily those views will likely solidify.